Changissnz/TAGIB/README.md

 scoundrel keyboard warrior and his cyber-military.
-I, for the life of me, do not understand how anyone could possibly do business with such a hatemonger, perfecting his prototypal ideas into cyber-military grade that our official military forces to have to go up against.
+I, for the life of me, do not understand how anyone could possibly do business with such a hatemonger, perfecting his prototypal ideas into cyber-military grade that our official military forces have to go up against.
 We are to use the intelligence gathered from this cyber-reconnaissance operation to launch a multi-front attack that flips the strengths of diversity and unpredictability of the keyboard warrior's forces against him.
 We will rely on the network-attack strategy that you